Landmark University

 Landmark University is a private Christian university, affiliated with the Living Faith Church Worldwide and located in Omu-Aran, Kwara State, Nigeria.
 In 2014, it was featured among the top five universities in Nigeria by Webometrics.

 Governance

 World Mission Agency (WMA), a Christian mission organization, founded by Dr. David Oyedepo, is the umbrella governing body of Landmark University.
 The Chancellor, Dr. David Oyedepo, serves as the chairman of the board of trustees of the World Mission Agency.
 The board of trustees of the World Mission Agency is responsible for the appointment of members of the Board of Regents (Governing Council) of Landmark University.
-The Board is the apex governing body of the University.
+The Board is the apex governing body of the university.

 The pro-chancellor of the university was Pastor Yemi Nathaniel.
 His appointment took effect from August 2014.
-According to the chancellor, the role of the pro-chancellor is to facilitate decision making and approval process in the university as well as spiritual oversight of the university community.
+According to the chancellor, the role of the pro-chancellor is to facilitate decision-making and approval processes in the university as well as spiritual oversight of the university community.
 The position of pro-chancellor has been retired.